ash2621659/UTERN/README.md

 Optimizes the weights for the three models using Genetic Algorithm (GA).

 ## Features:
-Preextracted auddio and visual features are available to download and use at:  https://livewarwickac-my.sharepoint.com/:f:/g/personal/u2066241_live_warwick_ac_uk/Ep_IfUnTbexOljsZ9ptTMw0BAy-33sHsNgo_QgzPqTdoXA?e=U2xnGc
+Pre-extracted auddio and visual features for the CREMA-D dataset are available to download and use at:  https://livewarwickac-my.sharepoint.com/:f:/g/personal/u2066241_live_warwick_ac_uk/Ep_IfUnTbexOljsZ9ptTMw0BAy-33sHsNgo_QgzPqTdoXA?e=U2xnGc
-The experimental framework is implemented in MATLAB